browsertherapy/browsertherapy.github.io/_posts/2020-06-02-tissue-contrast.md

 </details>

-## Cleaning things up
+## Cleaning things up with resets
+A "reset" is CSS we add to change default browser behaviour.

-You might see an irritating horizontal (and vertical) scroll bar in your browser window.
+For example, you might see an irritating horizontal (and/or vertical) scroll bar in your browser window.
 This is because most browsers add a default margin to their body tag.
-Let's remove that.
+When we set the `width` and `height` of an element to fill the viewport, this `margin` is added to the final size of the page (hence, a scroll bar).

+Below are two resets that most professional developers will use in every project.

 ### Sample code
 {:.no_toc}